Neuroimmune system: Neuron-glial cell interaction

-Different types of glial cells including microglia, astroglia and oligodendrocytes.
+Different types of glial cells including microglia, astrocytes and oligodendrocytes.

 Neurons and glial cells work in conjunction to combat intruding pathogens and injury.
 Chemokines play a prominent role as a mediator between neuron-glial cell communication since both cell types express chemokine receptors.
 For example, the chemokine fractalkine has been implicated in communication between microglia and dorsal root ganglion (DRG) neurons in the spinal cord.
 Fractalkine has been associated with hypersensitivity to pain when injected in vivo, and has been found to upregulate inflammatory mediating molecules.
 Glial cells can effectively recognize pathogens in both the central nervous system and in peripheral tissues.
-When glial cells recognize foreign pathogens through the use of cytokine and chemokine signaling, they are able to relay this information to the CNS.
+When glial cells recognize foreign pathogens through the use of cytokine and chemokine signalling, they are able to relay this information to the CNS.
 The result is an increase in depressive symptoms.
-Chronic activation of glial cells however leads to neurodegeneration and neuroinflammation.
+Chronic activation of glial cells however leads to neuroinflammation, and neurodegeneration.

 Microglial cells are of the most prominent types of glial cells in the brain.
 One of their main functions is phagocytozing cellular debris following neuronal apoptosis.
 Following apoptosis, dead neurons secrete chemical signals that bind to microglial cells and cause them to devour harmful debris from the surrounding nervous tissue.
 Microglia and the complement system are also associated with synaptic pruning as their secretions of cytokines, growth factors and other complements all aid in the removal of obsolete synapses.

 Astrocytes are another type of glial cell that among other functions, modulate the entry of immune cells into the CNS via the blood–brain barrier (BBB).
 Astrocytes also release various cytokines and neurotrophins that allow for immune cell entry into the CNS; these recruited immune cells target both pathogens and damaged nervous tissue.